chroming/splash/README.rst

    :alt: Join the chat at https://gitter.im/scrapinghub/splash
    :target: https://gitter.im/scrapinghub/splash

+*ATTENTION: This fork change QWebkit to QWebEngine, but left many details.
+Use this with care.*

 Splash is a javascript rendering service with an HTTP API.
 It's a lightweight browser with an HTTP API, implemented in Python 3 using Twisted and QT5.